matrix-org/synapse/docs/usage/configuration/config_documentation.md

 The message retention policies feature is disabled by default.

+Associated options are:
+* `default_policy`: Default retention policy.
+If set, Synapse will apply it to rooms that lack the 'm.room.retention' state event.
+This option is further specified by the `min_lifetime` and `max_lifetime` options associated with it.
+Note that the value of `min_lifetime` doesn't matter much because Synapse doesn't take it into account yet.

+* `allowed_lifetime_min` and `allowed_lifetime_max`: Retention policy limits.
+If
+   set, and the state of a room contains a `m.room.retention` event in its state which contains a `min_lifetime` or a `max_lifetime` that's out of these bounds, Synapse will cap the room's policy to these limits when running purge jobs.

+* `purge_jobs` and the associated `shortest_max_lifetime` and `longest_max_lifetime`:
+   Server admins can define the settings of the background jobs purging the events whose lifetime has expired under the `purge_jobs` section.

+  If no configuration is provided for this option, a single job will be set up to delete expired events in every room daily.

+  Each job's configuration defines which range of message lifetimes the job takes care of.
+For example, if `shortest_max_lifetime` is '2d' and `longest_max_lifetime` is '3d', the job will handle purging expired events in rooms whose state defines a `max_lifetime` that's both higher than 2 days, and lower than or equal to 3 days.
+Both the minimum and the maximum value of a range are optional, e.g. a job with no `shortest_max_lifetime` and a `longest_max_lifetime` of '3d' will handle every room with a retention policy whose `max_lifetime` is lower than or equal to three days.

+  The rationale for this per-job configuration is that some rooms might have a retention policy with a low `max_lifetime`, where history needs to be purged of outdated messages on a more frequent basis than for the rest of the rooms (e.g. every 12h), but not want that purge to be performed by a job that's iterating over every room it knows, which could be heavy on the server.

+  If any purge job is configured, it is strongly recommended to have at least a single job with neither `shortest_max_lifetime` nor `longest_max_lifetime` set, or one job without `shortest_max_lifetime` and one job without `longest_max_lifetime` set.
+Otherwise some rooms might be ignored, even if `allowed_lifetime_min` and `allowed_lifetime_max` are set, because capping a room's policy to these values is done after the policies are retrieved from Synapse's database (which is done using the range specified in a purge job's configuration).

 Example configuration:
 ```
 retention:
   enabled: true

-  # Default retention policy.
-If set, Synapse will apply it to rooms that lack the
-  # 'm.room.retention' state event.
-Currently, the value of 'min_lifetime' doesn't
-  # matter much because Synapse doesn't take it into account yet.
-  #
   default_policy:
     min_lifetime: 1d
     max_lifetime: 1y

-  # Retention policy limits.
-If set, and the state of a room contains a
-  # 'm.room.retention' event in its state which contains a 'min_lifetime' or a
-  # 'max_lifetime' that's out of these bounds, Synapse will cap the room's policy
-  # to these limits when running purge jobs.

   allowed_lifetime_min: 1d
   allowed_lifetime_max: 1y

-  # Server admins can define the settings of the background jobs purging the
-  # events which lifetime has expired under the 'purge_jobs' section.
-  #
-  # If no configuration is provided, a single job will be set up to delete expired
-  # events in every room daily.
-  #
-  # Each job's configuration defines which range of message lifetimes the job
-  # takes care of.
-For example, if 'shortest_max_lifetime' is '2d' and
-  # 'longest_max_lifetime' is '3d', the job will handle purging expired events in
-  # rooms whose state defines a 'max_lifetime' that's both higher than 2 days, and
-  # lower than or equal to 3 days.
-Both the minimum and the maximum value of a
-  # range are optional, e.g. a job with no 'shortest_max_lifetime' and a
-  # 'longest_max_lifetime' of '3d' will handle every room with a retention policy
-  # which 'max_lifetime' is lower than or equal to three days.
-  #
-  # The rationale for this per-job configuration is that some rooms might have a
-  # retention policy with a low 'max_lifetime', where history needs to be purged
-  # of outdated messages on a more frequent basis than for the rest of the rooms
-  # (e.g. every 12h), but not want that purge to be performed by a job that's
-  # iterating over every room it knows, which could be heavy on the server.
-  #
-  # If any purge job is configured, it is strongly recommended to have at least
-  # a single job with neither 'shortest_max_lifetime' nor 'longest_max_lifetime'
-  # set, or one job without 'shortest_max_lifetime' and one job without
-  # 'longest_max_lifetime' set.
-Otherwise some rooms might be ignored, even if
-  # 'allowed_lifetime_min' and 'allowed_lifetime_max' are set, because capping a
-  # room's policy to these values is done after the policies are retrieved from
-  # Synapse's database (which is done using the range specified in a purge job's
-  # configuration).

   purge_jobs:
     - longest_max_lifetime: 3d
       interval: 12h
     - shortest_max_lifetime: 3d
       interval: 1d
 ```
+---
+## TLS ##

+Options relating to TLS

 ---
 Config option: `tls_certificate_path`